gocd-contrib/ansible-gocd/README.md

 * The server listens on port 8153 by default.

 ### Agents
 * By default one agent will be installed per CPU core available.
-You can override this by setting gocd.agent.instances to a specific value.
+You can override this by setting GOCD_AGENT_INSTANCES to a specific value.
 * When multiple agents are installed each is controlled by it's own service (/etc/init.d/go-agentX).
 If you wish to uninstall the package, you'll need to manually remove those services as they're not recognized by the RPM/DEB.

 ## developing